 Get a first-hand look at how they make their famous sponge candy at Platter's Chocolate Factory located in the Wurlitzer Building in North Tonawanda.
 Be sure to look through the glass windows to witness the chocolate-making process, and don’t leave without ordering a signature, steaming-hot drink.
 Try the sponge candy latte, or go old-school with a classic hot chocolate before heading back out into the cold.

 Build a Snowman in Niagara Falls State Park

 The grassy areas that dot the 400-acre park are the perfect place to build a snowman and make a few snow angels to boot.
 The classic winter endeavor becomes even more iconic with a backdrop of one of nature’s most staggeringly impressive vistas — and the roar of the Falls makes a great soundtrack, too.
 Ever tried your hand (or, foot) at snowshoeing?
-Check out pairs at the Cave of the Winds Pavilion and explore the park in true wintry fashion.
+Borrow pairs at the Cave of the Winds Pavilion and explore the park in true wintry fashion.

 See the Colorful Illumination

 As if the natural beauty here isn’t enough especially during the winter months, take in a colorful illuminations display nightly as the Falls are illuminated a rainbow of colors.
 Juxtaposed with the icy vista, it’s a scene you’ll never forget.

 When it’s time to get out of the cold, there are numerous opportunities for family fun in the great indoors in Niagara Falls USA.
 Take a trip to the sea at the Aquarium of Niagara, where you’ll encounter rays, sharks, seals and more, as well as the ultimate winter animal: penguins!
 Afterward, head to the Niagara Climbing Center where kids (and parents!) can literally climb the walls.

 Lunch in a Rainforest